-(3) The state budget director shall determine whether or not a specific public-private partnership investment opportunity qualifies for funding under subsection (1).
+- (3) The state budget director shall determine whether or not a specific public-private partnership investment opportunity qualifies for funding under subsection (1). - qualifies for funding under subsection (1).
 4 (4) Investment development revenue, including a portion of the 5 proceeds from the sale of any public-private partnership investment designated in subsection (1), shall be deposited into the fund 6 created in subsection (1) and shall be available for 7 administration, development, financing, marketing, and operating 8 9 expenditures associated with public-private partnerships, unless 10 otherwise provided by law.
 Public-private partnership investments 11 authorized in subsection (1) are authorized for public or private 12 operation or sale consistent with state law.
-Expenditures from the 13 fund are authorized for investment purposes as designated in 14 subsection (1) to enhance the marketable value of each investment.
-15 The unencumbered balance remaining in the fund at the end of the 16 fiscal year may be carried forward for appropriation in future 17 years.

-18 (5) An annual report shall be transmitted to the senate and 19 house of representatives standing committees on appropriations, the 20 chairpersons of the relevant appropriations subcommittees, the 21 senate and house fiscal agencies, and the state budget office not 22 later than December 31 of each year.
-This report shall detail both 23 of the following:

-24 (a) The revenue and expenditure activity in the fund for the25 preceding fiscal year.

-26 (b) Public-private partnership investments as identified under27 subsection (1).
+Expenditures from the 13 fund are authorized for investment purposes as designated in subsection (1) to enhance the marketable value of each investment.
+14 - The unencumbered balance remaining in the fund at the end of the fiscal year may be carried forward for appropriation in future years. - 18 (5) An annual report shall be transmitted to the senate and 19 house of representatives standing committees on appropriations, the 20 chairpersons of the relevant appropriations subcommittees, the 21 senate and house fiscal agencies, and the state budget office not 22 later than December 31 of each year.
+This report shall detail both 23 of the following: - (a) The revenue and expenditure activity in the fund for thepreceding fiscal year. - (b) Public-private partnership investments as identified undersubsection (1).